PrajwalVandana/maestro-cli/readme.md

 - audio visualization directly in the terminal!
 - Discord integration!
 - [clips!](#maestro-clip)
-- shuffle! (along with precise control over the behavior of shuffling when looping)
+- shuffle! (along with precise control over the behavior of shuffling when repeating)
 - filter by [tags](#usage)!

 ## Installation